A labour of love – young German couple restore precious family legacy

 Max and Carlotta’s renovation work becomes more evident when we enter the next room.
 Fitted out with a stove and several wooden tables, it looks like one of the many cellars housing restaurants in Prague’s contemporary Old Town.
 The room is dominated by what looks like a large stone bathtub.
 A poleaxe rests on its edge.

 M: “Many people ask what this is.
 It was a fish tank.
 In the past, this room was part of the living quarters.”

-As we continue the tour, we pass the high tower, which was destroyed during the 30 Years War only to be rebuilt a century later.
+As we continue the tour, we pass the high tower, which was destroyed during the Thirty Years’ War only to be rebuilt a century later.
 Renovated from the outside and decorated with rectangular sgraffito, it dominates the chateau’s exterior appearance.